CASE DESIGN / ACCESSIBILITY

-My wonderful team and I participated in Adaptive Design Association’s Morse Code Game Jam, a three day event in
+My wonderful team— Elizabeth Ferguson, Hau Yuan, Keerthana Pareddy, Mithru Vigneshwara and I had the pleasure of participating in Adaptive Design Association’s Morse Code Game Jam, a three-day event in collaboration with Google Experiments.

 Physical Interface / iPad Case Design: